speechanddebate/tabroom-docs/docs/2-quick-start/4-managing-entries.md

 If you want to divide schools into "regions" for the purposes of pairing or judge assignments, you must first enable them in the Tournament Settings.
-For more information, see the section on [General Settings](general-settings).
+For more information, see the section on [General Settings](/settings/tournament).
 You also need to toggle the box in **Settings - Events - Event - Pairing/Sectioning** for "Avoid in-region matchups in presets," or assigning regions won't do anything.